Columbus, Georgia: Mayor

-City Council
+City council

 The city council of Columbus, known as the Columbus Council, is composed of ten elected council members, eight of whom serve individual districts and two of whom serve the city at large.
+The city has a council–manager government, with the city council appointing the city manager to implement city policy.
+Isaiah Hugley served as city manager from 2005-2025 and is currently vacant.

 Education

 Primary and secondary education

 The Muscogee County School District holds preschool to grade 12, and consists of 35 elementary schools, 12 middle schools, and nine high schools.
 The district has over 2,000 full-time teachers and over 31,899 students.

+Muscogee County School District serves all parts of the county except Fort Benning for grades K-12.
+Fort Benning children are zoned to Department of Defense Education Activity (DoDEA) schools for grades K-8.
+However, high school students attend the public high schools in the respective counties they are located in.

 Libraries

 Columbus is served by four branches of the Chattahoochee Valley Libraries: